Amazon and the Rise of the Third-Party Seller

 So, what does this mean for you?
 It means there’s no better time to be a third-party seller.

-The online marketplace is changing, and Amazon just might be on top.
+Basically, the online marketplace is changing, and Amazon just might be on top.
 If you’ve been considering moving to a third-party platform, it’s a great time to act.

 Image attribution: kromkrathog – stock.adobe.com